 Listening and Learning from our shoppers and others in the community has been the backbone of our program development.
 We annually survey our shoppers and collate the data from around the region to tell the story of how our work changes lives.
-We hold focus groups with low-income families, older adults, and SNAP recipients around the state to learn about those we serve and find ways to improve our programming.
+We hold focus groups with SNAP participants around the state to learn about those we serve how we can improve our programming.

 Being a Part of the Greater Food Justice Community means FMF staff and board members partner with community groups with whom we share the intention to reduce the hunger and improve the health of Oregonians.
 To that end, we are a part of various groups working on funding strategies and advocacy efforts on a local and national scale.